jfvilasPersonal/oberkorn/docs/reference.md

 ## **validators**
 The validators section contains a set of validators of different types that you will use for protecting your applications.

 Each validator has its own type, and thus its own specific paramters to configure it.
-In current version of JWTA following validators are supported:
+In current version of Oberkorn following validators are supported:

   - Azure B2C
   - AWS Cognito